mortang2410/dotfiles/README.md

 everything.
 Think of these programs as lovely gift boxes that keep on giving the more one looks into them.

 Using text-based programs requires *not* intelligence, but experience.
 One must have experience with using text-based applications, editing configuration files (which, incidentally, `nvim` is very good at), reading the manuals and Google.
 There is never going to be a world where everybody is comfortable with learning the finer points of their tools, otherwise there wouldn't be car mechanics and tech support.
 So, this is not going to be for everybody.
 And `nvim` is not going to replace Visual Studio or Notepad++ for everyone.
-Though people like to rationalize the effort they spent on learning a tool, they must also be clear-headed about its faults.
+Though people like to rationalize the effort they spent on learning a tool, *they must also be clear-headed about its faults*.
+For instance, up until a few years ago, vim/nvim could not handle certain programming languages very well (stuff like autocompletion, checking syntax etc.).
+But now `nvim` can use language servers, which take care of such things; and Visual Studio now has a Vim mode (though pretty basic), so there is some kind of convergence of awesomeness happening on both sides.
 With that being said, I am just content with what I have figured out, and maybe contentment is the best metric.
 Best to only learn a new tool when one feels like it, and hopefully enjoys the journey as well.